 Some sober living houses have a zero-tolerance policy in effect regarding the above rules and residents may be evicted from the house for any violation.1 Others are a bit more lenient with certain rules and stricter with others.
 For example, residents may be required to do community service or attend 12-step meetings every day for 90 days for the first relapse.1 All sober living houses have a zero-tolerance policy regarding sexual misconduct.1

-What’s the Difference Between Sober Living and Halfway Houses?
+What’s the Difference Between a Sober House and Halfway House?

 Whether living at home, in a sober living house, or in a halfway house, it is imperative to have a plan in place for how you will live in recovery.The biggest difference between sober living houses and halfway houses in the United States is that halfway houses generally require that residents either have already completed or are actively enrolled in some type of formal rehabilitation treatment program; sober living homes do not.2 Another difference is that halfway houses have limitations on how long a resident can stay.2 Halfway houses are typically subject to government funding, leaving them vulnerable to funding cuts, and for those who are court-ordered to remain in a halfway house, generally the maximum time will be 12 months.6